philfv9/spmf/README.md

 - License derivative works under the same GPLv3 license
 - Include prominent notices stating that you modified the code, along with the modification date

-For full details, see the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For full details about the license and its requirements, see the [GPLv3 license](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ---